yongkanghe/aks-k10/README.md

 1. Create an AKS Cluster from CLI
 2. Install Kasten K10
 3. Deploy a MySQL database
-4. Create a location profile
+4. Create an Azure BlobStorage location profile
 5. Create a backup policy
 6. Kick off an on-demand backup job
 + Take a snapshot of Application Components